rimuy/GameJoy/README.md

 const dynamic = new Dynamic<ActionThatChanges>(new Composite(["A", "B"]));
 ```

-> The `AnyAction` can be used if you don't want to filter the entries.
+> The `AnyAction` type can be used if you don't want to filter the entries.

 ### Using an Axis
 `Axis` provides support for inputs that have a continuous range.
 The action is triggered everytime the input is changed.